The-Caz/config.save/README.md

 declare -a config_files["panel-colorizer", "kitty", "autostart"] declare -a local_share_files["albert", "kwin", "plasma"]
 ```
-Folders are case-sensitive, so be mindful of that.
+Items are case-sensitive, so be mindful of that.

 ## Loading configs
 Just run the *setup.sh* file from a terminal.
 That's it.